 The Bingham Creek COW is a concrete structure which spans Bingham Canyon and is built into volcanic bedrock which has very low permeability.
-The wall is located approximately 5600 feet down canyon from the toe of the waste rock disposal area as depicted in Figure 3 of Dwg.
-No. 454-T-0415.
+The wall is located approximately 5600 feet down canyon from the toe of the waste rock disposal area as depicted in Figure 2.
 The wall is designed to capture alluvial water migrating down Bingham Canyon not captured by the alluvial pumping wells up canyon.
 Water collected at the wall's sump is removed through pumping.
 Pumping rates fluctuate seasonally and can be dependent upon the effectiveness of the alluvial pumping wells in Bingham Canyon upgradient of the cutoff wall listed in Table 3.